Metalworkers of Brazilian aircraft maker Embraer halt strike

 Union director Herbert Carlos accused Sao Paulo police of intimidating picketing workers and forcing them to run a gauntlet into the factory, hitting those who refused with batons.

-Sao Paulo police did not comment about the allegations or the situation at the Embraer plant.
+Sao Paulo police said in a statement they took action after workers said they wanted to enter the plant, but were stopped by unionists.

-The union seeks a raise of nearly 6.4 percent, but Carlos said the company hasn’t offered any improvements.
+The union seeks a raise of nearly 6.4%, but Carlos said the company hasn’t offered any improvements.

+Embraer said negotiations are ongoing.
+It has offered a 3.28% raise to account for inflation.
+The company accused the union of creating obstacles for those wishing to access the workplace on Tuesday.

+Embraer also said other units in Sao Jose dos Campos, Botucatu, Campinas, Gaviao Peixoto, Sorocaba and Taubate continued to operate normally.

 Brazil’s government recently agreed to sell a controlling stake of Embraer’s commercial aircraft arm to American giant Boeing.